SymInitialize function (dbghelp.h)

 Initializes the symbol handler for a process.

-BOOL IMAGEAPI SymInitialize( HANDLE hProcess, PCSTR UserSearchPath, BOOL fInvadeProcess );
+BOOL IMAGEAPI SymInitialize( [in] HANDLE hProcess, [in, optional] PCSTR UserSearchPath, [in] BOOL fInvadeProcess );

 A handle that identifies the caller.
 This value should be unique and nonzero, but need not be a process handle.
 However, if you do use a process handle, be sure to use the correct handle.
 If the application is a debugger, use the process handle for the process being debugged.
-Do not use the handle returned by GetCurrentProcess when debugging another process, because calling functions like SymLoadModuleEx can have unexpected results.
+Do not use the handle returned by <a href=/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getcurrentprocess">GetCurrentProcess.
+The handle used must be unique to avoid sharing a session with another component, and using GetCurrentProcess can have unexpected results when multiple components are attempting to use dbghelp to inspect the current process.
+Using GetCurrentProcess when debugging another process will also cause functions like SymLoadModuleEx to have unexpected results.

 This parameter cannot be NULL.

 The path, or series of paths separated by a semicolon (;), that is used to search for symbol files.
 If this parameter is NULL, the library attempts to form a symbol path from the following sources:

 - The current working directory of the application